 A lot of would-be travel photographers struggle when they are deciding which lenses to bring with them on a trip.
 If you are going on an extended trip, space is always a limiting factor and you are forced to make some tough decisions.
 Wide angle lenses almost always make it into the bag, for the simple reason that a lot of travel landmarks are really big, and people want to fit them into the frame.
 A wide angle lens is a must.
 But in this article I am going to make the case for zoom lenses, which offer amazing opportunities to get creative with your travel photography.

 By the way, this article contains affiliate links.
 If you click on an affiliate link and make a purchase, we will receive a small commission at no extra cost to you.
 Commissions like these help support our travels and our blogging so we can keep bringing you useful content and pretty pictures.
-To read more about our efforts to monetize this travel blog, check out our monthly report, Operation Digital Nomad.

 Using a Zoom Lens for Creative Travel Photography